A to Z

 Agile, design thinking, lean startup.
 What is what?
 Perhaps an even more important question to ask, when to use what?
 Besides the general acceptance they all fall within the category of innovation methodologies, what else do those names have in common with each other?
 And could someone please explain where they overlap?

-Named after its function, the Innovation A to Z brings together the best of design thinking, lean startup, and agile, to give a complete overview of the innovation spectrum.
+Named after its function, the Innovation A to Z, designed by Board of Innovation, brings together the best of design thinking, lean startup, and agile, to give a complete overview of the innovation spectrum.